myfirebase/docs/docs/authentication.md

 Syntax : `$auth.state(object)`

-Consider it just like a auth middleware where you can check if the user is signed in or not, you can also redirect user to an other component if he doesn't signed in.
+Consider it just like an auth middleware where you can check if the user is signed in or not, you can also redirect the user to another component if he doesn't sign in.

 ##### Example